What do you get when you mix a little bit of heartache, a touch of Jameson and a healthy dose of soul? Symone French.

 Following her tenure under the tutelage of The Deluxe Trio, Symone joined Infant Richard and the Delta Stones in 2014.
 Over the next three years, the group established a dedicated following in Mobile and surrounding cities in the region.
 The group opened for touring acts like Ivan Neville's Dumpstaphunk and Nashville soul-country duo Muddy Magnolias.
 Other highlights for the band during French's time in the group include multiple nominations for the Mobile-based alt-weekly newspaper Lagniappe's Nappie Awards and the recording of two EPs.
 French made her songwriting debut on the group's 2017 project, When the Smoke Clears.
 The six-song EP received praise for its themes of multidimensional love, self-reflection and redemption.
 Shortly after release of the EP, French left the group and set her sights on a solo career.

-With a new, dazzling solo routine in tow, French is continuing to write new music in anticipation of her first solo recording.
-In the meantime, you're likley to catch her chasing behind her rambunctious toddler - all the while looking fabulous, feeling fantastic and ultimately being free.
+Since her departure, French has been declared one of Mobile Bay Magazine's "On the Rise: Artist to Watch", won a Nappie award for "Best Area Voice" and competed in national talent competitions (The Voice, American Idol).
+With a new, dazzling routine in tow, French is continuing to write new music in anticipation of her upcoming EP, expected in 2020.
+In the meantime, you're likely to catch her chasing behind her rambunctious toddler - all the while looking fabulous, feeling fantastic and ultimately being free.